Rhode Island Certified Horticulturist Program

 RI•CH promotes the highest ethical standards, increased professional skills, and continuing education in horticulture through current research-based horticultural information and practices.

 If you are a working professional in the green industry, becoming a Rhode Island Certified Horticulturist may be the right next step for you to develop your career.

-The RICH Program is a professional development course that:
+The RI•CH Program is a professional development course and regionally-recognized industry credential that:

-- Upgrades the professionalism of individuals in the nursery and landscape industries
+- Heightens the professional caliber of individuals in the nursery and landscape industries.

-- Provides added credentials in a business’s advertising
+- Provides added credentials to a business’s advertising.

 Importance for Professional Development